-Alex Smith Carted Off vs. Texans After Suffering Gruesome Ankle Injury
+Alex Smith to Undergo Surgery After Suffering Gruesome Leg Injury vs. Texans

-Washington Redskins quarterback Alex Smith was carted off the field Sunday after he suffered a gruesome ankle injury against the Houston Texans.
+Washington Redskins quarterback Alex Smith's 2018 season ended Sunday when he was carted off the field after suffering a gruesome leg injury against the Houston Texans.

+Ian Rapoport of NFL Network reported Smith will undergo surgery after breaking his tibia and fibula.

 Aaron Wilson of the Houston Chronicle shared word of the injury, while Albert Breer of The MMQB noted Smith's right leg was placed in an air cast.